“Anything that can go wrong, will go wrong.”

 In my first blog post, I reflected on the overlap and ripe potential for synergy between data recovery and digital forensics.
-That exciting potential fueled my decision to help found Gillware Digital Forensics.
 During one of my early visits to Gillware, Greg Andrzejewski (Head of Research and Development and co-owner of GDF) told me about a data recovery “win” related to an artifact I’ll refer to as “Flash Memory Amnesia” that illustrated this point really well.

 A professional photographer hired Gillware Data Recovery to attempt to recover data from an SD Card used in her photography business.
 A happy couple hired her to take wedding photos, and she diligently and artfully captured the first and most memorable moments of the newlywed couple’s lives together.
 Moments that would never happen again.
 Moments intended to be captured for posterity.
 Then, she accidentally reformatted the SD Card using the camera it was installed in.
 Talk about a Murphy’s Law moment!

 The photographer attempted to recover the images on her own, to no avail.
 Next, she sent the card to a Gillware competitor, realizing that recovering the data would require professional assistance, and hoping they would be successful.
 The competitor attempted data recovery and failed.
 The photographer was told that the data on the card was corrupted and was irretrievable.
 Murphy strikes again!

 Luckily, our intrepid photographer wasn’t deterred by the competitor’s answer.
 She called Gillware for a second opinion.